puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 4. Upgrade Console
 5. Upgrade Agents

-If more than one of these roles is present on a given node (for example your master and console run on the same node), the installer will upgrade each role in the correct order.
+If you have an all-in-one master (e.g. the master, console, and PuppetDB are installed on the same node) the installer will upgrade each role in order, automatically.

 > ![windows logo](./images/windows-logo-small.jpg) To upgrade Windows agents, simply download and run the new MSI package as described in [Installing Windows Agents](./install_windows.html).
 However, be sure to upgrade your master, console, and database nodes first.